 The Sunburst recommendation for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades are easy to operate, and their subdued look works great with wider windows.
 A panel track is a type of shade with wide fabric panels that move along a track that are perfect for wide windows.
 Plantation shutters add a little more privacy and energy efficiency compared to shades, so if maintaining a consistent temperature is a priority, shutters may be your go-to.

-Angled or rake windows are popping up a lot more in modern home design.
+Rake or angled windows are popping up a lot more in New York City home design.
 An issue with rake window treatments, like with octagonal windows, is finding one that fits your window’s unique geometry.
-Bear in mind as well that many angled windows are in spots that are hard to reach, like where the ceiling meets the wall at a corner, so a window treatment that doesn’t need to operate often is typically best for angled windows.
+Bear in mind as well that many angled windows are in spots that are hard to reach, like where the ceiling meets the wall at a corner, so a window treatment that you won’t need to operate often is typically best for angled windows.

 The Sunburst recommendation for sliding glass doors: Panel tracks or plantation shutters.
 Panel tracks and shutters both make it easy to operate a sliding door.
 Panel tracks also offer an array of patterns and textures to pick from, opening up your options and giving you a bigger palette to work with.
 Plantation shutters are available in multiple configurations to fit any sliding glass door, and are more energy efficient than any other window treatment.